 5 stars

-We are proud to have achieved high scores for our investment practices from the United Nations Principles for Responsible Investing (“PRI”) in 2021.
-We have been a signatory since 2008.
+We are proud to have achieved high scores for our investment practices from the United Nations Principles for Responsible Investing (“PRI”) in 2023.

 The PRI is a voluntary framework for financial institutions who commit to integrate ESG factors into their investment analysis and decision-making practices.
-As a signatory, we adhere to the six guiding principles of the PRI (read further below).

 Sustainable Development Goals (SDGs)

+Having regard to social and environmental considerations is part of our investment process.
 We understand that while the SDGs are thematic rather than company-specific, they do help align sector and company-specific ESG considerations with broader societal goals.
+We therefore map issuers against each one of the SDGs as a proxy for determining a positive Environmental or Social contribution.

 Our ESG stakeholders